chutneycoder24/data-analyst-portfolio/index.md

 ---

 {% comment %}
-This index.md powers your GitHub Pages site.
-It mirrors README.md below.
+This file powers your GitHub Pages homepage.
-If you edit README.md, also update here (or keep include_relative pointed to README.md).
+It reuses the root README.md so your repo and your site stay in sync.
 {% endcomment %}

 {% include_relative README.md %}